Scrap Mechanic: Gameplay

 Players begin at the site of a crashed spaceship, with very few items.
 Inside the crashed spaceship the player must find a Master Battery—which is located in a ruin nearby—and place it into the Master Battery Socket located in the crashed spaceship, by doing this, the player activates the Mini Craftbot, and the Ship Terminal.
 The Mini Craftbot is a more simple and smaller version of the Craftbot with limited functionality, primarily focused on allowing players to build a basic vehicle to begin exploring the world.
-The Ship Terminal allows players to receive the Logbook which indicates the time of day, the day they're on, the beacons that players place down, and various important locations.
+The Ship Terminal allows players to receive the Logbook which indicates the time of day, the day they're on, the dialogs that players receive via a phone located at the mechanic station, current and completed quests and a list of creations that the player made in the garage.
 Players must search for supplies and food in order to survive.

 The Mechanic Station is the location where the various crafting stations can be made.
 This includes the Craftbot, the Dressbot, made for making cloths, the Refinebot for refining raw materials, and the Cookbot, for combining raw foods into recipes.
 In addition, a Resource Collector can crafted which is used for collecting and storing various resources and transferring them to Refinebot.

-The Farmers Hideout is the location where trading is performed for items such as the spud guns, garment boxes, seeds and ammunition (potatoes).
+The Farmers Hideout is the location where trading is performed for unlocking the recipes for various items such as pistons, logic gates, various spud guns and many others.
+The player can trade trapped farmers and crates of food.

-Other locations include structures such as the Silo District or Ruin City filled with enemy, loot crates, and ruin chests; the Farmers Hideout, where items can be purchased; the Farmers Shacks that can be harvested for blocks, parts and other resources; and Warehouses, large buildings storing more advanced supplies.
+Other locations include structures such as the Growlabs filled with enemies and new seeds, the Silo District or Ruin City filled with enemy, loot crates, and ruin chests; the Farmers Hideout, where items can be purchased; the Farmers Shacks that can be harvested for blocks, parts and other resources; and Warehouses, large buildings storing more advanced supplies.